 When children have additional needs, which require more support than can be meet by current provision, the school or parents/carers can apply to the local authority for an EHCP (Educational Health Care Plan).
 These replace the old Statements of Special Needs and the details about the legal process can be found at Lewisham’s Local Offer website (see link above).

 Children with an EHCP have additional annual review meetings which parent/carers and relevant professionals are invited to attend.

 How do we support pupils moving between different phases of their education?

 During their time at John Stainer, children will move through EYFS (Nursery and Reception Classes), KS1 (Years 1 and 2), and KS2 (Years 3 to 6).
 Sometimes these transitions can be rather daunting and the changes in learning styles can be challenging to some children.
 We endeavour to make these transitions as smooth as possible.

 When children begin in our Nursery they usually settle very quickly and children who take more time will have a “staggered” entry.
 To help ease these children into Nursery life, the staggered entry gradually increases the time spent in the nursery over three days.
 Parents are welcome to stay during this time.
 In the Reception classes, parents and children visit their reception class before starting and teachers make nursery visits.
 During the transition from Nursery to Reception, some children will make booklets with photos in to help them to become familiar with their new school.

-As children move from Year 6 to their new secondary schools, we ensure that the Inclusion Manager works with the secondary school Inclusion Managers to support the transition.
-Secondary school visits are encouraged and the families of children with SEND are supported by our Inclusion Manager and our School Home Support worker, Tracy Townrow.
+As children move from Year 6 to their new secondary schools, we ensure that the SENCO works with the secondary school SENCO to support the transition.
+Secondary school visits are encouraged and the families of children with SEND are supported by our SENCO and our School Home Support worker, Tracy Townrow.

 How do we support pupils with SEND to improve their social and emotional development?